smogpill/HDK/body/skin/prevention/sunscreen.md

 # Safe compounds
-- Bemotrizinol is chemical, but large.
-It has been used for very long in Europe [10] It seems like the best choice at the moment.
+- Bemotrizinol (BEMT) is chemical, but large.
+It has been used for very long in Europe [10][22].
+- Same for diphenyltriazine (TriAsorB), Ethylhexyl triazone, Tris-biphenyl triazine [22].
 - "Sodium benzoate is added to skincare products (as well as food) to extend the shelf life of products.
 It does not carry the risks of benzene -- although benzene is part of its molecular structure.
 We are not aware of safety concerns associated with sodium benzoate in sunscreens."
 [2]

 # Undefined safety compounds